xaviripo/bachelor-thesis/thesis/contents/1-intro/2-hott.md

 In type theory, every *term* has a unique assigned *type*.
 Note two important differences with respect to set theory:

 1. A term must belong to, at least, one type.
-In type theory it makes no sense to talk about a typeless term, and we can't do much with it if we don't know its type.
+In type theory it makes no sense to talk about a typeless term, and we can not do much with it if we do not know its type.
 All the equations and computations involving a term expect it to have an assigned type.

 2. A term must belong to, at most, one type.
 That is to say, terms can not belong to two or more types at the same time.
 Note that, in particular, an analogous notion to that of a subset is not possible--at least not without some intermediate structure.